 For businesses that are looking to deploy an enterprise resource planning (ERP) system, choosing between a cloud-based solution or an on-premise one is a crucial decision.

-Cloud ERP software systems have become increasingly common, with more and more vendors offering some type of cloud-based solution to clients.
+Cloud ERP software systems have become increasingly common, with more and more vendors offering clients some type of cloud-based solution.
 Many have also gone as far as to stop offering on-premise ERP systems altogether.

 However, when it comes to small and medium-sized businesses, the conventional on-premise ERP system offers several benefits, which, until quite recently, was the go-to option in the industry.

-Ultimately, the decision comes down to you, but it is a decision best made after understanding and weighing the benefits and drawbacks of each system, with respect to your workflow and resource allocation.
+Ultimately, the decision comes down to you.
+Still, it is a decision best made after understanding and weighing the benefits and drawbacks of each system with respect to your workflow and resource allocation.

 That’s why we’ve created this piece, where we will comprehensively weigh the pros and cons of on-premise and cloud-based ERP systems.

 The primary difference between on-premise and cloud-based ERP systems is in how they’re deployed.

 There is also a significant difference in how the two ERP systems are typically priced:

 Based on the pricing structures, on-premise ERP system software is usually taken on as a capital expenditure (an upfront investment).
 Cloud ERP systems, however, are taken on as an operating expenditure (additional overhead cost).